-From: Laura Hutson <data redacted=""></data>

-Sent: 11 November 2020 15:50
+From: Laura Hutson < Data Redacted> Sent: 11 November 2020 15:50

-То: L_CIL (Local Community Infrastructure Levy)
+To: L_CIL (Local Community Infrastructure Levy)

 Subject: Draft CIL charging schedule

 Thank you for consulting Sport England on the LBB draft CIL charging schedule.
 Sport England is pleased to note that sports facilities do not appear to be liable to pay CIL.